 Duke Law School's facilities provide an ideal setting for learning and study for students, faculty, and staff and a welcoming environment for alumni, friends, and the wider Duke Law community.

-Duke Law School is located directly next door to the Fuqua School of Business and across the street from the Sanford School of Public Policy, and close to all other professional schools.
-This central location facilitates interdisciplinary research and teaching across the campus.
+The Law School is located directly next door to Duke's Fuqua School of Business and across the street from the Sanford School of Public Policy, and a short walk from the university's other graduate and professional schools as well as its picturesque quads and neo-Gothic buildings.
+This central location facilitates interdisciplinary research, teaching, and collaboration.

-Duke Law School has undergone significant renovation in recent years.
-The addition of Star Commons, a beautiful new atrium space, and the renovation of the J. Michael Goodson Law Library have greatly enhanced the school's facilities.
-All of the Law School's classrooms also have been renovated into state-of-the-art teaching spaces.
-The clinic wing, fashioned as a separate law office, provides what Professor Carolyn McAllaster describes as “the best clinic space in the country.”
+The centerpieces of the Law School are Star Commons, a beautiful, light-filled atrium space, and the J. Michael Goodson Law Library.
+All of the Law School's classrooms are state-of-the-art teaching spaces.
+The clinic wing, fashioned as a separate law office, provides space for students to work in teams and meet confidentially with clients.